DevX-Cipher/7zip-plugin/README.md

 ## Usage

-After installation, you can unpack a PyInstaller archive directly through the 7-Zip file manager:
+After installation, you can unpack a plugin archive directly through the 7-Zip file manager:

 1. Open the 7-Zip File Manager.
-2. Navigate to the directory containing your PyInstaller archive.
+2. Navigate to the directory containing your plugin archive.
 3. Right-click on the archive file (e.g., `example.exe` or `example.zip`).
-4. Select the "UnpackPyInstaller" option from the context menu to extract the files.
+4. Select the "UnpackPlugins" option from the context menu to extract the files.

 ## License